The Awards of Achievement nomination process is now open!

 Any ABA YLD Young Lawyer Affiliated Organization affiliated under Articles 3.1 (a) or 3.1 (b) of the ABA YLD Bylaws is eligible.
 For more information on Affiliate eligibility, see the ABA YLD Bylaws.

 In completing your application(s), be sure to read the General Rules and instructions (located on the right) carefully.
-If you have any questions about the rules, please contact Affiliates Director Anna Romanskaya.
+If you have any questions about the rules, please contact Affiliates Director Kate Conyers.
 You may also contact ABA YLD Office Administrator Tara Blasingame for additional information.